 Here's a good look at how you can set this leg trap technique up about halfway (only one foot is hooking behind their knee initially), and then your partner can roll ahead of you.
 As long as you roll along with them, even if you're just a little behind them, timing-wise, you can still set this up as the roll finishes.
 Just allow your hook to slide down to their ankle.
 This will allow room for your other foot to hook behind their knee, or, alternatively, you can make a triangle with your legs, locking your partner completely in place.

 The Arm Trap

 This third and final submission relies on you trapping your partner's upper body with your leg positioning.
-Start with a basic omoplata set up, possibly one of these Easy Omoplata Set Ups.
+Start with a basic omoplata set up.
 From here, you want your partner to post momentarily on the ground, leaving you enough space to shoot your foot through underneath their armpit.

 Now it's the same concept as the leg trapping omoplata finishes, where you want to extend your legs away from you slowly.
 Your partner's shoulder will be locked out just like a traditional omoplata finish, but they're likely to tap a great deal more frequently because of the total lack of mobility.

 I always advise caution any time a new submission is learned, and these are not only no exception, but they're prime examples of why I do this.
 There's a great deal of leverage from all three of these positions that you might not expect under other circumstances.
 No previous experience really prepares you for these three nasty omoplatas, so be sure to be ready to tap early, and be sure your partner understands how powerful these techniques are.
 As always, enjoy the training, and please do let me know if you're able to execute any of these moves!